efatihkutuk/koruphp/README.md

 # KoruPHP

 KoruPHP is a lightweight framework that borrows ideas from modern PHP stacks while staying easy to extend.
 It supports controllers, middleware, services and repositories.
-Views are rendered with the [Twig](https://twig.symfony.com/) template engine so you can build clean UIs with reusable layouts.
+Views are rendered using simple PHP templates for a clean UI without external dependencies.

 ## Getting Started